What is Rheumatoid Arthritis?

 Other interventions include:

 What is my role as a physiotherapist if I suspect my patient has rheumatoid arthritis?

 - Assess and refer

 Early recognition of RA and on-referral to a medical practitioner is critical to optimise prognosis.
-The Early inflammatory Arthritis Detection Tool may be appropriate for physiotherapy clinical practice to help clinicians identify rheumatoid arthritis.
+The Early inflammatory Arthritis Detection Tool may be appropriate to help clinicians identify RA.

 Assess and refer